aws/aws-fpga/hdk/docs/AWS_Shell_Interface_Specification.md

 - 0x02 : XDMA Channel 2
 - 0x03 : XDMA Channel 3

+The XDMA interface has backpressure signals to stop read/write transactions.
+There is an independent signal per transaction type:

+- cl_sh_dma_wr_full : Stop additional write transaction requests from the XDMA
+- cl_sh_dma_rd_full : Stop additional read transaction requests from the XDMA

+When asserted, the XDMA will stop sending further requests for the transaction type (AW or AR channel).
+Note some number of requests may be asserted after the assertion of backpressure due to FIFO'ing and register slices.
+This backpressure may be used to throttle XDMA requests if the XDMA requests may delay servicing PCIS requests such that the PCIS request responses would exceed the interface timeout time.

 <a name="pcis_timeout_details"></a>
 ### DMA_PCIS Interface Timeout Details

 ![alt tag](./images/dma_pcis_timeout.jpg)

+The DMA_PCIS interface multiplexes the XDMA requests and PCIS requests.
+Each type of request has a different timeout time:

+- XDMA (DMA transactions) : 5 seconds
+- PCIS (PCIe transactions mastered from the instance) : 8 us

-Transacitons on the DMA_PCIS interface must complete in 8us or the SH will timeout the transactions.
-Each "issued" transaction has an independent timeout counter of 8us.
-For example if 4 transactions are issued "simultaneously" (i.e. back-to-back cycles), then all 4 must completed within 8us.
+Transactions on the DMA_PCIS interface must complete before the associated timeout time or the SH will timeout the transactions and complete the transactions on behalf of the CL (BVALID/RVALID).
+Each "issued" transaction has an independent timeout counter.
+For example if 4 transactions are issued from the PCIS interface "simultaneously" (i.e. back-to-back cycles), then all 4 must complete within 8us.
 A transaction is considered "issued" when the AxVALID is asserted for the transaction by the Timeout Detection block.
 AxREADY does not have to be asserted for the transaction to be considered "issued".
 Note there is a 16 deep clock crossing FIFO between the Timeout Detection block and the CL logic.
 So if the CL is asserting backpressure (de-asserting AxVALID) there can still be 16 transactions issued by the Timeout Detection block.
 The SH supports a maximum of 32 transactions outstanding for each type (read/write).
 It is advisable for the CL to implement enough buffering for 32 transactions per type so that it is aware of all issued transactions.

-Once a transaction is issued, it must fully completed within 8us (Address, Data, Ready).
+Once a transaction is issued, it must fully completed within the timeout time (Address, Data, Ready).
 Any transaction that does not completed in time will be terminated by the shell.
 This means write data will be accepted and thrown away, and default data (0xffffffff) will be returned for reads.

 If a timeout occurs, the Shell will timeout all further transactions in 16ns for a moderation time (4ms).

-After the moderation time, the CL may be accessed with the normal timeout value of 8us.
+**WARNING**: If a timeout happens the DMA/PCIS interface may no longer be functional and the AFI/Shell must be re-loaded.
+This can be done by adding the "-F" option to [fpga-load-local-image](../../sdk/userspace/fpga_mgmt_tools/README.md).

 <a name="pcim_interface"></a>
 ## PCIM interface -- AXI-4 for Outbound PCIe Transactions (CL is Master, Shell is Slave, 512-bit)

 This is a 512-bit wide AXI-4 interface for the CL to master cycles to the PCIe bus.
 This can be used, for example, to push data from the CL to instance memory, or read from the instance memory.

-__** NOTE: The CL must use Physical Addresses, and developers must be careful not to use userspace/virtual address.** __
+**WARNING**: The CL must use Physical Addresses, and developers must be careful not to use userspace/virtual addresses.

 The following PCIe interface configuration parameters are provided from the Shell to the CL as informational: